Choosing between JustCall and Kixie for your sales team's phone system often comes down to five questions:

 Kixie's AI focuses on human voice detection during power dialing rather than autonomous call handling.

-ZoomInfo's AI operates at the strategic level, with the GTM Context Graph unifying signals across deals and accounts rather than handling individual phone conversations.
+ZoomInfo's AI operates at the intelligence layer, with the GTM Context Graph unifying signals across deals and accounts to surface which accounts to prioritize rather than handling individual phone conversations.

 How do these platforms handle call quality and reliability?